AsmNoob/Linux_tools/WebAppVulnMethodology/CoreDefenseMechanism.md

 - client-side technologies (forms, java applets, javascript, cookies, ...)
 - server side technologies (static vs dynamic pages, request types, SSL use, web server, db interaction, e-mail system, other back-end components)

+### Identifying entry points for user inputs

+Obvious locations for user input:
+- query string from the URL
+- every parameter in the query string
+- every parameter of a body request
+- every cookie
+- every HEADER processed

+#### URL file paths

+Most often everything before the query paramters string is considered as folders which isn't true.
+Make sure to sport the REST-like URLs.

+#### Request parameters

+Some apps have their own format for parameters: folder/file;a=hello&b=world folder/file?a=hello$b=world folder/file/a%3dhello%26b%£dworld folder/a.hello/file
+folder/a=hello/file
+folder/file?param=a:hello
+folder/file?data=%3ca%3hello

+Of course this has to be taken in account when probing the app.

+#### Http Headers

+Use the user-agent to change possible the app content (intruder can provide a lot of payloads for that).
+Use the Referrer to make the app provide additional content Using additional headers can also allow for more attacks
+	Using the X-Forwarded-For header and crafting a specific header you can end up with sql injections or persistent XSS

+#### Out-of-band channels

+Data inputs that are usually undetectable.
+examples:
+- web-app that processes emails
+- publishing app that has a function to retrieve content from another server
+- IDS gathering data from network presenting it
+- any app that presents an API interface for non-browser user-agents.

+## Identifying Server Side technologies

+Use browser extensions

+## Identifying Server-side Functionality

+### Dissecting requests

+search fct -> db
+parameters -> type of db queries
+	   -> localisation
+	   -> file

+Also nice to analyse every part of even simple functionalities such as feedback emails to obtain information around the app.

+Everytime there is an action in a parameter or a REST like URL, try to look for the most obvious next functions that could exists and that could be exploited.

+### Extrapolating Application Behavior

+SOmetimes the place where the vulnerability lies can't be used as testing (SQLi without knowing the sanitization because no response from server) but instead other parts of the server which provide feedback on input can be used to test the sanitization of the payload.
+Same applies for other type of schemes like obfuscation of data which errors in the app might reveal somewhere else and where the obfuscation can be reversed.

+Error handling is often inconsistent throughout applications therefore, make sure to try and trigger them everywhere.

+### Isolating Unique Application Behaviour

+All the above will only work most of the time with custom applications.
+Frameworks are usually tested and protected against most common vulnerabilities.
+Therefore in this type of applications we will look for the added content which doesn't belong under the umbrella of the secureity of the framework.

+#### Hacking Process
+1. Take note of any divergence from the standard UI
+2. Retrospectively added functionality (debug, captcha controls, usage tracking, third-party control)
+3. full review these areas and do not assume the same security preventions applied elsewhere in the app.

+## Mapping the Attack Surface

+All these are the key types of behaviors which are affected by the following vulnerabilities:
+- Client side validation - Checks not replicated on server
+- Database interaction - SQLi
+- File Up/Download - Path traversal, Stored XSS, RCE
+- Display of user supplied data - XSS
+- Dynamic redirects - CSRF, header injection
+- Social NEtwork Features - user enumeration, stored XSS
+- Login - user enumeration, weak pass, bruteforce
+- Multi-stage login - Logic flaws
+- Session state - predictable tokens, insecure handling of tokens
+- Access control - horizontal/vertical privilege escalation
+- User impersonation fct - privilege escalation
+- Use of cleartext communications - session hijacking, capture of credentials and data
+- Off-site links - Leak of parameters in the referrer header
+- Interface to external systems - Shortcut to session and access control handling
+- Error messages - Information Leakage
+- E-mail interaction - Email/Command injection
+- Native code interaction - Command injection
+- Thirdparty app components - Known vulnerabilities
+- Known web server - config weaknesses, software bugs

+# Bypassing client-side controls